-Phil Klotzbach and Michael Bell of the CSU Tropical Meteorology Project say there will be an average of 11 named storms, with four of those storms developing into hurricanes in the Atlantic this season, which runs from June 1 through November 30.
-The historical seasonal average is 12 tropical storms, with 6.5 of them becoming hurricanes.
+The CSU Tropical Meteorology Project says there will be an average of 13 named storms, with six of those storms developing into hurricanes in the Atlantic this season, which runs from June 1 through Nov.
+30.

 The team predicts:

-- A 42 percent chance that at least one major hurricane will make landfall on the U.S. coastline in 2017 (the long-term average probability is 52 percent).
+- A 44 percent chance at least one major hurricane will make landfall on the U.S. coastline in 2023 (the long-term average probability is 43 percent).

-- A 24 percent chance that a major hurricane will make landfall on the U.S. East Coast, including the Florida Peninsula (the long-term average is 31 percent).
+- A 22 percent chance a major hurricane will make landfall on the U.S. East Coast, including the Florida Peninsula (the long-term average is 21 percent).

-- A 24 percent chance that a major hurricane will make landfall on the Gulf Coast from the Florida Panhandle west to Brownsville (the long-term average is 30 percent).
+- A 28 percent chance a major hurricane will make landfall on the Gulf Coast from the Florida Panhandle west to Brownsville (the long-term average is 27 percent).

 Clay Electric Cooperative offers lots of information to help its members prepare for the possibility a hurricane may strike North Florida, including a Hurricane Preparedness Guide.
-Copies of the 2017 Preparedness Guide will be available online and at the cooperative’s six district offices in June.
-The guide contains a hurricane checklist, information on generator safety, helpful websites and a hurricane tracking map to help members stay safe during storm season.
+Copies of the 2023 Hurricane Preparedness Guide are available online and at the cooperative’s six district offices in June.